MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 ### Prevent shared key authorization

-This configuration will force the storage account to reject all requests made with a shared key and require Azure AD authorization instead.
-Azure AD is a more secure choice as you can leverage risk-based access mechanisms to harden access to data tiers.
+This configuration forces the storage account to reject all requests made with a shared key and require Azure AD authorization instead.
+Azure AD is a more secure choice as you can use risk-based access mechanisms to harden access to data tiers.
 For more information, see [Prevent Shared Key authorization for an Azure Storage account](/azure/storage/common/shared-key-authorization-prevent?tabs=portal).

 You configure data protection for all three modes from the configuration settings of a storage account, as shown here.

 :::image type="content" source="media/secure-storage/storage-1.png" alt-text="Screenshot of configuring data protection for all three modes for a storage account." lightbox="media/secure-storage/storage-1.png":::

-These settings cannot be changed after you create the storage account.
+These settings can't be changed after you create the storage account.

 ### Enforce a minimum required version of transport layer security (TLS)

 The highest version Azure Storage currently supports is TLS 1.2.
-Enforcing a minimum TLS version will reject requests from clients using older versions.
+Enforcing a minimum TLS version rejects requests from clients using older versions.
 For more information, see [Enforce a minimum required version of TLS for requests to a storage account](/azure/storage/common/transport-layer-security-configure-minimum-version).

 ### Define the scope for copy operations

 Define the scope for copy operations to restrict copy operations to only those from source storage accounts that are within the same Azure AD tenant or that have a [Private Link](/azure/storage/common/storage-network-security) to the same virtual network (VNet) as the destination storage account.

-Limiting copy operations to source storage accounts with private endpoints is the most restrictive option and will require that the source storage account has private endpoints enabled.
+Limiting copy operations to source storage accounts with private endpoints is the most restrictive option and requires that the source storage account has private endpoints enabled.

 You configure a scope for copy operations from the configuration settings of a storage account, as shown here.